Do We Know What Causes Colorectal Cancer?

 Some DNA mutations can be passed from generation to generation and are found in all cells in the body.
 When this happens, we say the mutations are inherited.
 A small portion of colorectal cancers are caused by inherited gene mutations.
 Many of these DNA changes and their effects on the growth of cells are now known.
 For example:

-- Lynch syndrome (hereditary non-polyposis colon cancer, or HNPCC) is caused by changes in genes that normally help a cell repair faulty DNA.
-A mutation in one of the DNA repair enzyme genes like MLH1, MSH2, MLH3, MSH6, PMS1, or PMS, can allow DNA errors to go uncorrected.
+- Lynch syndrome (hereditary non-polyposis colon cancer, or HNPCC) is caused by changes in genes that normally help a cell repair damaged DNA.
+A mutation in one of the DNA repair enzyme genes like MLH1, MSH2, MLH3, MSH6, PMS1, and PMS2, can allow DNA errors to go unfixed.
 These errors will sometimes affect growth-regulating genes, which may lead to the development of cancer.
-TGFBR2 is another gene linked to HNPCC.
-It helps regulate cell growth.

-- Peutz-Jeghers syndrome is caused by inherited changes in the STK11 gene.
-This seems to be a tumor suppressor gene.
+- Peutz-Jeghers syndrome is caused by inherited changes in the STK11 (LKB1) gene, a tumor suppressor gene.

-Genetic tests can detect gene mutations associated with these inherited syndromes.
+Special genetic tests can detect gene mutations associated with these inherited syndromes.
 If you have a family history of colorectal polyps or cancer or other symptoms linked to these syndromes, you may want to ask your doctor about genetic counseling and genetic testing.
 The American Cancer Society recommends discussing genetic testing with a qualified cancer genetics professional before any genetic testing is done.
-For more on this, see Genetic Testing: What You Need to Know.
+For more on this, see Understanding Genetic Testing for Cancer and What Happens during Genetic Testing for Cancer?

 Acquired gene mutations